-Some situations which may lead to data loss from external drives
+Some situations which may lead to data loss from the external drives

 - Accidental deletion: Sometimes you may accidentally delete some files from an external hard drive using Delete option from the context menu.
 Files deleted in this manner will bypass the recycle bin.

-- Partitioning/Formatting: While creating new partitions or formatting a partition on external hard drive, files are lost due to partitioning/formatting errors.
+- Partitioning/Formatting: While creating the new partitions or formatting a partition on the external hard drive, files are lost due to partitioning/formatting errors.

-- Virus attack: External hard drives corrupted or damaged due to virus attack when used online or because of virus-infected computer to which it is connected.
-This may lead to huge data loss.
+- Virus attack: External hard drives corrupted or damaged due to the virus attack when used online or because of the virus-infected computer to which it is connected.
+This may lead to a huge data loss.

-- Mac volumes refuse to mount: While using external hard drive on Mac computer, sometimes data may be lost or become unreadable when partitions fail to mount.
+- Mac volumes refuse to mount: While using the external hard drive on Mac machine, sometimes data may be lost or become unreadable when partitions fail to mount.

 Top reasons to choose this software

-- Can recover data from hard drive or memory card even if it is corrupted, formatted or damaged.
+- Capable to recover data from the hard drive or memory card even if it is corrupted, formatted or damaged.

-- Can retrieve pictures, music, videos, documents, etc.
+- Easily Retrieve pictures, music, videos, documents, etc.